 To be awarded the master of fine arts degree, a student must earn a total of 60 graduate credits.
-The 60 credits required for the MFA degree are earned through (1) creative work guided by the one-to-one Conference with faculty during the summer sessions, (2) participation in the Caucus and Seminar during the summer sessions, (3) the mounting of a Presentation and participation in other artists' Presentations during the summer sessions, (4) the completion of a Master's Project in the final summer session, and (5) Independent Study conducted during the winters between residential sessions.
+The 60 credits required for the MFA degree are earned through (1) creative work guided by the one-to-one Conference with faculty during the summer sessions, (2) participation in the Caucus and Seminar during the summer sessions, (3) the mounting of a Presentation and participation in other artists' Presentations during the summer sessions, (4) the completion of a Master's Project in the final summer session, and (5) Independent Study conducted during the fall and spring between residential sessions.
 Transfer credits are not accepted.

 Credits by Term